This article aims to help you based on my project management background and organizational skills learned in the corporate world.

 It’s not easy to deal with this kind of situation.
 You may feel that if you complain about it, your boss may think less of you.

 I gave some thought to how I can present my dilemma to my boss without making it sound like I was complaining.
 I came up with a brilliant idea.

-Your situation may be different, but the main idea I'm about to present to you will work under any circumstances.
+Your situation may be different, but the main idea I'm about to present to you will work 0under any circumstances.

-I needed to present my dilemma in a special way so that it makes me look good.
-It was important that I don't come across as complaining.
+I needed to present my dilemma in a particular way so that it makes me look good.
+It was vital that I didn't come across as complaining.

-I went into my boss’s office and asked politely if I may speak with him.
-I explained that I had these various task assigned to me that needed to get done.
+I went into my boss’s office and politely asked if I may speak with him.
+I explained that I had these various tasks assigned to me that I needed to get done.

-I clearly described all the tasks so he knew what they were.
-By describing them, I showed that I had a good grasp of the importance of each task.
+I clearly outlined all the tasks so he knew what they were.
+By describing them, I showed that I had a good grasp of the importance of each job.

-The reaction was very positive.
-He was extremely pleased that I gave him the courtesy to let him make the decision about the priority of each assignment.
+His reaction was very positive.
+He was extremely pleased that I gave him the courtesy to let him decide on the priority of each assignment.

 I was just trying to let him know that I was overloaded with work, without sounding like a complaint.
 Because of the way I presented it to him, he realized that I was considering his feelings on the matter.

 The outcome was just what I needed.
-He told me what priority he preferred for each task.
-That gave me the opportunity to work on only one thing at a time.
+My boss told me what priority he preferred for each task.
+That allowed me to work on only one thing at a time.
 The result was a lot less stress.